For a "Community Stories" project created with a template and including an investment of $15,000.

 Use the support letter template provided.

 The project must tell a story, past or present, about a community in Canada.
-This is why this stream invites organizations to develop their online project in collaboration with their community.
+Organizations are invited to develop their online project in collaboration with their community.

 Significant events, issues, people or places, past or present, are often highlighted.
 Here are some examples: